X16Community/x16-emulator/README.md

 	* `V`: Video RAM and registers (128 KiB VRAM, 32 B composer registers, 512 B palette, 16 B layer0 registers, 16 B layer1 registers, 16 B sprite registers, 2 KiB sprite attributes)
 * `-testbench` Headless mode for unit testing with an external test runner
 * `-sound <device>` can be used to specify the output sound device.
 If 'none', no audio is generated.
-* `-abufs` can be used to specify the number of audio buffers (defaults to 8).
-If you're experiencing stuttering in the audio try to increase this number.
+* `-abufs` can be used to specify the number of audio buffers (defaults to 8 when using the SD card, 32 when using HostFS).
+If you're experiencing stuttering in the audio, try increasing this number.
 This will result in additional audio latency though.
 * `-via2` installs the second VIA chip expansion at $9F10.
 * `-midline-effects` enables mid-scanline raster effects at the cost of vastly increased host CPU usage.
 * `-mhz <integer>` sets the emulated CPU's speed.
 Range is from 1-40.
 This option is mainly for testing and benchmarking.